rust-lang/rust/src/doc/unstable-book/src/language-features/c-unwind.md

 ------------------------

-Introduces four new ABI strings: "C-unwind", "stdcall-unwind", "thiscall-unwind", and "system-unwind".
+Introduces new ABI strings:
+- "C-unwind"
+- "cdecl-unwind"
+- "stdcall-unwind"
+- "fastcall-unwind"
+- "vectorcall-unwind"
+- "thiscall-unwind"
+- "aapcs-unwind"
+- "win64-unwind"
+- "sysv64-unwind"
+- "system-unwind"

 These enable unwinding from other languages (such as C++) into Rust frames and from Rust into other languages.

 See [RFC 2945] for more information.